 - Generate Light; Not Heat.
 Conflict is normal and natural to the process – it’s all in the way the team handles it.
 Manage the inevitable disagreements in a healthy, constructive way – and don’t let it escalate into a fire.

 - Park it.
 Stay focused on the topic at hand and put tangents in the parking lot.

 - Provide Feedback.
 Feedback is often called “the breakfast of champions.”
 Periodically point out what’s working and what’s not working so the team can continue the constructive behaviors and adjust the not-so-positive behaviors.
-To improve dialogue, create a code word, cue or movement to let panelists know when they are not engaging in a robust dialogue.
-My favorite is the “three knock rule” where you simply tap the table three times to let people know when they are dominating the discussion, generating heat around the issue etc.
+To improve dialogue, create a code word, cue or movement to let team members know when they are not engaging in a robust dialogue.
+My favorite is the “three knock rule” where you simply tap the table three times to let people know when they are dominating the discussion, generating heat around the issue, etc.